LF-Decentralized-Trust/governance/tac/project-updates/2024/2024-Q4-Hyperledger-Iroha.md

 Iroha 2 has been actively engaging with the community through various channels, including Telegram and Discord, where we assist with technical questions, gather feedback, and provide technical guidance.

 The team also hosts a weekly open [community call](https://meet.jit.si/Iroha_biweekly), where we share the latest updates and address questions from community members.
 Additionally, Iroha 2 sends out a regular newsletter to the [Hyperledger mailing list](https://lists.lfdecentralizedtrust.org/g/iroha), keeping everyone informed on the latest development updates and releases.
 All while ensuring that communication follows our [code of conduct](https://lf-decentralized-trust.github.io/governance/governing-documents/code-of-conduct.html).
+The video recordings of the community calls are uploaded into LF wiki and are available for the community: https://lf-hyperledger.atlassian.net/wiki/spaces/iroha/pages/21012606/Community+meetings

 # Current Plans